 What are some home remedies for dry skin?

 Apply an emollient cream two or three times daily to wet skin.

 Dry skin may be improved by taking lukewarm showers or baths and avoiding excess skin scrubbing.
 Hot water and harsh scrubbing can take away the natural oils that protect skin and make the skin even drier.

 Dry skin may be prevented by use of gentle cleansers.
-Non-scented, mild cleansers or soap-free products like Aveeno, Cetaphil, Dove, or Neutrogena are recommended for dry and sensitive skin.
+Mild cleansers or soap-free products like Aveeno, Cetaphil, Dove, or Neutrogena are recommended for dry and sensitive skin.
 Many scented, deodorant, and antibacterial soaps can be too harsh and wash off natural skin-protecting oils.

 Special moisturizers containing lactic acid (Amlactin, Lac-Hydrin), or urea (Urix or Carmol) are also effective in hydrating the skin.